CCPrefix: Counterfactual Contrastive Prefix-Tuning for Many-Class Classification: Experiments

 \subsection{Settings}

-To fairly compare with SoTA baselines, we evaluate CCPrompt in both fully supervised and few-shot settings for RC tasks.
-For TC and ET, we evaluate CCPrompt only in few-shot setting, where for each class, $K$ instances are sampled for training and validation.
+To fairly compare with SoTA baselines, we evaluate CCPrefix under fully supervised and few-shot settings for RC tasks, and exclusively in few-shot settings for TC and ET, where for each class, $K$ instances are sampled for training and validation.
 Following previous works \cite{han2021ptr, cui2022prototypical}, we set $K$ as 8, 16, 32 for relation classification and 1, 2, 4, 8, 16 for topic classification and entity typing.
-It is worth noting that we use a fixed set of 5 random seed to sample instances and take the average of all results as the final result.
+We use a fixed set of 5 random seeds to sample instances and take the average of all results as the final result.